Msanjayds/AI_KISS/README.md

 > # AI_KISS (Artificial Intelligence - Keep it Short and Simple )
 ------------------

-### This Repository contains the technical details about the blogs related to AI/DL/ML/Python in my Medium Publication [Link to Publication](https://medium.com/aikiss)
+### This Repository contains the technical details about the blogs related to AI/DL/ML/Python in  [My Medium Publication - AIKISS](https://medium.com/aikiss)

 > ## AI